nghttp2/nghttp2/README.rst

       }
     }

-Here is the sample code for client API use:
+Here is sample code to use the client API:

 .. code-block:: cpp